conlonj25/jamesconlon-dot-dev/src/content/posts/building-blocks-trpc-1/index.md

 It's also deliberately quite high-level.
 It's missing a lot of the good stuff they put in the frontend.
 To see more of what you're missing out on, reference the official docs [here](https://trpc.io/docs/concepts).

-Once you've got the pattern down you can move to part 2, where we'll learn to to customise TRPC for our needs.
+Once you've got the pattern down you can move to part 2, where we'll learn how to customise TRPC for our needs.

 ## Standard Configuration